pipe2705/ScheduleSEI/README.md

 <h2>Big Holiday Break Here: Dec.
 21 - Jan.
 1</h2>
 <hr />

+-->

+## Unit 3
+<p>In this unit we'll learn one of the most popular frontend frameworks, <strong>React</strong>.
+Demand for React skills is high and for good reason.
+It helps create scalable, interactive frontends and provides a foundation in framework development that you can use.
+We'll start at the beginning with React at its most basic, build up to using <strong>React + APIs</strong> (external and our own), and finish with <strong>authenticating users</strong> (think Login/Sign Up).
+By the end of this unit you'll have more than one true fullstack apps for your portfolio.
+Have fun!</p>

 ## Week 10
 **Dates:** Dec.
 16 - 20
 <table>